 - Finally then brothers, we ask and encourage you in the Lord Jesus that just as you received from us how it’s necessary for you to walk and to please God (just as you walk now), so you should overflow more,

-- for you did – and do – know what instructions we gave you through the Lord Jesus.
+- for you *know what instructions we gave you through the Lord Jesus.

-- For this is the will of God: that you become holy.
-You are to keep far away(8)“to keep far away” is one word in Greek.
+- For this is the will of God: that you become holy, you are to keep far away1“to keep far away” is one word in Greek.
 It also contains the sense of gaining something else because you have discarded the old thing. from fornication,

-- not in lustful passion just as the gentiles do (not having known – or knowing – God),
+- not in lustful passion just as the gentiles do (not *knowing God),

 - (For God hasn’t called us to impurity, but in holiness.)